by Todd Graves

 The One Mistake

 Moe’s understanding of the golf swing was not technical or scientific.
-He knew that the most important moment during the golf swing was split second that the club strikes the ball – impact.
-More importantly he figured, through practice and intuition, that “how” you get to impact could simplify the entire swing event.
+He knew that the most critical moment during the golf swing in a split second that the club strikes the ball – impact.
+More importantly, he figured, through practice and intuition, that “how” you get to impact could simplify the entire swing event.

 What Moe intuitively showed me was that unlike conventional or traditional golfers, achieving impact could be simplified by how you set your position at the beginning – address.
-In other words, conventional golfers make a critical and complicated error at the very beginning of their golf swing.
-I now call this the “one mistake”.
-This fatal error is caused by the most common fundamental taught traditional golf schools – the athletic position of hanging the arms straight down – or low below the shoulders.
+In other words, traditional golfers make a critical and complicated error at the very beginning of their golf swing.
+I now call this the “one mistake.”
+This fatal error caused by the most common fundamental taught traditional golf schools – the athletic position of hanging the arms straight down – or level below the shoulders.

 This “arms low” position causes a spatial problem where the conventional golfer is too close to the golf ball.
 This spatial problem is evident by looking at this swing sequence where you can see the arms hanging down at address only to be lifted up at impact.

-From this perspective you can see that the club starts on a low plane at address and lifts to a higher plane at impact.
+From this perspective, you can see that the club starts on a little plane at address and lifts to a higher plane at impact.
 This low to high adjustment is extremely complicated and requires some very complex coordination and skill to be learned and repeated.

-What Moe figured out was that it didn’t make sense to start the club on a different position than impact.
-Moe considered his swing a “pendulum” which meant that he started the club, at the beginning, on the same plane as impact.
+What Moe figured out was that it didn’t make sense to start the club in a different position than impact.
+Moe considered his swing a “pendulum” which meant that he started the club, in the beginning, on the same plane as impact.